 Dr. Wyatt also hosts an online interview series entitled End-of-Life University, which features interviews and conversations about all aspects of the end-of-life.
 She has won numerous awards for her volunteer service including the Spirit of the American Woman Award and being named one of Utah’s 100 Notable Women.
 She has been featured in USA Today, Publisher’s Weekly, Huffington Post, Shift Magazine, Light of Consciousness Journal, The Denver Post and numerous medical journals.

-Karen Wyatt, MD Dr. Karen Wyatt shares stories gleaned from her years of work as...
+Dr. Karen Wyatt shares stories gleaned from her years of work as a hospice physician and the spiritual lessons she learned from her patients at the end of life.
 View Details...

 Discover how the “dark times” of life are actually the doorway to transformation.
 We’ll explore how life offers each of us unique opportunities to learn why we are here and what really matters.
 View Details...